smallblue2/OptiFS/README.md

 [Zoe Collins](mailto:zoe.collins2@mail.dcu.ie) - Main Contributor

 ## Project status
-The current release is v1.0.0, but the project is still in continuous development, and bugs are still to likely arise!
+The current release is v1.0.0 and development has stopped.

+This project was a penultimate College paired project.